-During the search for a possible Travellers Transit Site (TTS) a number of sites within the City of Wolverhampton were examined for their suitability.
+During the search for a possible NSP a number of sites within the City of Wolverhampton were examined for their suitability.
 The search was comprehensive and did not favour any particular part of the city.
 Some important criteria included:

 • Land to be council-owned

 • Site to be of an appropriate size for its intended use